-Researchers are still trying to figure out exactly how traumatic stress affects the brain and leads to conditions like CPTSD.
-However, animal studies suggest. that trauma can have lasting effects on the amygdala, hippocampus, and prefrontal cortex.
-As a result, these areas play a significant role in our memory function and responding to stressful situations.
+Researchers are still figuring out how traumatic stress affects the brain and leads to conditions like CPTSD.
+However, animal studies suggest.
+Trauma can affect the amygdala, hippocampus, and prefrontal cortex.
+As a result, these areas play a significant role in our memory function and response to stressful situations.

 Other examples of long-term trauma include:

 - Ongoing physical, emotional, or sexual abuse.

 - Living in an area of conflict for long periods.

 CPTSD can affect anyone, however some people may be more susceptible to it than others.
 In addition to having experienced trauma in the past, risk factors include:

 - Underlying mental illness, such as anxiety or depression, or a family history of it.

 - Inherited personality traits, which are often referred to as temperament.

 - How your brain regulates hormones and neurochemicals, especially in response to stress.